-DREEM aims at finalizing and testing a safer and modular e-kickscooter for personal urban and suburban mobility in three different pilot cases: City of Torino, University of Gothenburg and Tractebel, while exploring the feasibility of innovative business models and circular economy.
+DREEM aimed at finalising and testing a safer and modular e-kickscooter for personal urban and suburban mobility in three different pilot cases: City of Turin, University of Gothenburg and Tractebel, while exploring the feasibility of innovative business models and circular economy.

-- on the vehicle side with the development of new features in term of modularity, foldability and improved safety
+- On the vehicle side with the development of new features in terms of modularity, foldability and improved safety

-- on the systemic side, the consortium will study and present new business models for a win-win situation for all stakeholders.
+- On the systemic side, the consortium studied and presented new business models for a win-win situation for all stakeholders.

 - Offer a light and easy to fold e-kickscooter

 - Offer a flexible range adapted to user needs

 - A mobility solution integrated with existing networks